nick9lee/TicTacToe/README.md

 to run in terminal write

-javac Game.java - to create class files java Game - to run in terminal
+"javac Game.java" to create class files
+"java Game" to run in terminal